Yaohua-Chang/ML-Final-Exam/README.md

 Answer: (a)

-2. Which of the following algorithms cannot be used for reducing the dimensionality of data?
+2. Which of the following algorithms can be used for reducing the dimensionality of data?
     * a. t-SNE
     * b.
 PCA
     * c.
-LDA False
+LDA
     * d.
-None of these
+All of the above

 Answer: (d)